Tip of the Day

 Checklist for Test Administrators

-While designed as guidelines for published or state tests the guidelines are applicable to any accommodative testing.
+This website contains guidelines that are applicable to any accommodative testing.
 Per the authors, "The administration of any test that has been reproduced in Braille, large print, or audio format requires special attention by the test administrator or test proctor."

 American Foundation for the Blind

-"This paper reports the theoretical background and research results for a study conducted using Universal Design of assessment features."
+"This paper reports the theoretical background and research results for a study conducted using Universal Design of assessment features.
+Results of this experimental research demonstrated that students score significantly higher on the universally designed test."

 National Center on Educational Outcomes